Chart Color Schemes

 Residential development activity is lower than average in Terranora - North Tumbulgum according to AreaSearch's national comparison of local real estate markets

-Terranora - North Tumbulgum has seen approximately 11 new homes approved annually.
-Development approval data from the ABS shows 56 homes were approved over the past five financial years, from FY20 to FY25, with 7 approved in FY26 so far.
-On average, 0.3 people per year moved to the area for each dwelling built during these years.
-New construction has been matching or outpacing demand, offering buyers more options and potentially enabling population growth beyond current expectations.
+Terranora - North Tumbulgum has seen approximately 16 new homes approved annually over the past five financial years, with a total of 84 homes approved between FY21 and FY25.
+An additional 8 homes have been approved in FY26 so far.
+On average, around 0.3 people per year have moved to the area for each dwelling built during this period, indicating that new supply is meeting or exceeding demand.

-New development consists predominantly of detached dwellings (94.0%) and a smaller proportion of attached dwellings (6.0%), maintaining the area's traditional low-density character focused on family homes.
-The location has approximately 132 people per dwelling approval, indicating a low-density market.
+As of current dwelling approval rates, there are approximately 132 people per dwelling approval in the area.
 Looking ahead, Terranora - North Tumbulgum is projected to grow by 331 residents by 2041.
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development